Muscular Dystrophy

 The scheme is open to individuals who meet the specified medical criteria and have received a Primary Medical Certificate to that effect.
 You can apply for relief either as a driver with a disability or a passenger with a disability.
 Alternatively, there is provision for a family member of a passenger with a disability to apply.

-Find out more about funding and grants here and about tax relief for vehicles purchased for use by people with disabilities here.
+Tax relief for vehicles purchased for use by people with disabilities.

-You can find more information about on how people with disabilities can travel safely to, from and within Ireland here.
+You can find more information about on how people with disabilities can travel safely to, from and within Ireland at Accessible Travel with Transport For Ireland.

-You can become a member of Disabled Drivers Association here.
-You can also join a Facebook page here.
+You can become a member of Disabled Drivers Association.
+You can also join a the Disabled Drivers Association Facebook page.

 Travel

 Yes, alongside your travel insurance policy it is also recommended to get (and bring with you) a European Health Insurance Card (EHIC).
-You can apply for the EHIC online here.
+You can apply for the EHIC online on the following link: European Health Insurance Card (EHIC)

-• Relaxing and lively holidays for disabled and able-bodied guests in a barrier-free environment – marysol.org/?lang=en
+Marysol - Relaxing and lively holidays for disabled and able-bodied guests in a barrier-free environment

 Medical Services